HigherOrderCO/Kind/DOCUMENTATION.md

 Stratification
 --------------

-Formality lambdas are affine.
+Formality's lambdas are affine.
 This makes it a very efficient functional language, compatible with optimal sharing, parallel evaluators and so on.
 But this limits is power.
 To enable controlled duplication, Formality introduces boxes and `dup`, which performs a deep copy of a value, as long as you respect